 When is it time to get help?

-If you are unable to quiet that inner voice that says you’re not good enough, you’re a failure, you’ll never do it, and worse, that can lead to all kinds of negative effects on your happiness and your quality of life.
-When you are constantly doubting yourself, and dwelling on your short comings – that can lead to poor work performance and wreak havoc on your personal relationships.
-Believing you are unlovable, can force you to avoid relationships or act negatively while you’re in one.
+If you are unable to quiet that inner voice that says “you’re not good enough, you’re a failure, you’ll never do it”, and worse, that can lead to all kinds of negative effects on your happiness and your quality of life.
+When you’re constantly doubting yourself and dwelling on your short comings – that can lead to poor work performance and wreak havoc on your personal relationships.
+Believing you are unlovable can force you to avoid relationships or act negatively while you’re in one.
+Alternatively, if you feel the need to constantly tell everyone about your accomplishments, your areas of expertise, how much money you’ve made, how much better your adventures, stories, and experiences are than other people’s, that can leave you feeling isolated, lonely, and unable to sustain relationships.

 Self-esteem issues treatment methods

-- Existential Therapy is focused on providing the client with a greater understanding of self including self-development, and self-awareness.
-This therapy works on the individual’s unique set of choices and the meaning behind them.
-Furthermore, the therapy emphasizes an individual’s agency to make those unique choices and the need to be responsible for the consequences.
-The therapy makes known that the individual can not blame their decisions and the repercussions entirely on past conditioning and/or genetics.
-The therapy tries to employ a sense of meaning to the individual’s life and to clarify the right way to make sound choices that are constructive and rewarding.
+- Existential therapy is focused on providing the client with a greater understanding of themselves including self-development and self-awareness.
+This therapy works on the individual’s unique set of choices and the meaning behind them, making them aware they can’t blame their decisions and the repercussions entirely on past conditioning and/or genetics.

 What will I get out of treatment with Insight Psychological?